DFKI-NLP/tohyve-services/text_to_speech_conversion/README.md

 # Text To Speech conversion (TTS)
 Generates speech for an input text.
-For speech transformation it uses Nvidia's NeMo [(Text-to-Speech)](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/tts/intro.html).
-It only takes German(de) or English(en) texts and converts them to their respective speech (.wav) versions.
+For speech transformation it uses the Nvidia NeMo [(Text-to-Speech)](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/tts/intro.html).
+Nvidia NeMo also provides TTS for other languages, but we have to use their specific models for that particular language.
+For that anyone have to go to that [link](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/tts/checkpoints.html) and select their model.
+To use that model you just have to import them in this code [script](https://github.com/DFKI-NLP/tohyve-services/blob/master/text_to_speech_conversion/model.py) and have to modify code in **get_conversion()** method from [convert.py](https://github.com/DFKI-NLP/tohyve-services/blob/master/text_to_speech_conversion/convert.py) for that particular language model.
+For now we only takes German(de) or English(en) texts and converts them to their respective speech (.wav) versions.

-## Installing Using Docker:
+## Installation Using Docker:
 ### To Pull it:
 * Container Size (~7GB)
 ```hs